Fed Ghali, MD on key unanswered questions with perioperative EV/pembro

 Data from the KEYNOTE-905/EV-303 trial (NCT03924895) demonstrated that enfortumab vedotin-ejfv (EV, Padcev) plus pembrolizumab (Keytruda), given before and after surgery, yielded significant improvements in event-free survival (0.40), overall survival (0.50), and pathological complete response rate (57% vs 9%) compared with surgery alone in patients with cisplatin-ineligible muscle-invasive bladder cancer (MIBC).1

-In a recent interview with Urology Times®, Fed Ghali, MD, outlines several key unanswered questions surrounding perioperative use of enfortumab vedotin plus pembrolizumab (EVP) in bladder cancer.
+In a recent interview with Urology Times®, Fed Ghali, MD, outlined several key unanswered questions surrounding perioperative use of this regimen in bladder cancer.
 Specifically, Ghali considers the potential to de-escalate therapy for patients who achieve a complete response to treatment.

 Ghali is an assistant professor of urology at the Yale School of Medicine and a urologic oncologist at Yale Cancer Center in New Haven, Connecticut.

-For starters, he notes, “I think that our ability to do to assess complete response without removing the bladder, what we call clinical complete response is quite poor.”
-He then cited a study out of MD Anderson showing that over half of the time, patients who were thought to have a complete response by resection ended up having a tumor still present when viewed under pathology.
+He noted, “I think that our ability to do to assess complete response without removing the bladder, what we call clinical complete response is quite poor.”
+He referenced a study out of MD Anderson showing that over half of the time, patients who were thought to have a complete response by resection ended up having a tumor still present when viewed under pathology.

 REFERENCE